 All students in Grades 6-8 study the same subjects; English, a second language (Mandarin or Spanish), humanities, sciences, mathematics, STEMinn, physical and health education, drama, music and visual art.
-All courses are essentially 'integrated' in nature, meaning that for each grade level a range of topics organized under learning areas are covered.
-As students progress through the years, the complexity and depth of learning increases, so that students are able to 'scaffold' their learning.
-The emphasis is on exploring a range of areas every year, so that students never go very long without studying a certain area, such as 'statistics and probability,' 'forces and motion' or 'connections and conflict.'
+All courses are integrated, meaning that for each grade level a range of topics organized under learning areas are covered.
+As students progress through the years, the complexity and depth of learning increases, so that students are able to advance their learning.
+Students explore a range of areas every year, so will never go long without studying a certain area, such as 'statistics and probability,' 'forces and motion' or 'connections and conflict.'
+Ongoing application of knowledge to different contexts allow for deeper and longer lasting learning